University of Washington School of Public Health

 Dr. Gardner recently served as an Adviser for the Pride Foundation’s TransForm WA campaign to educate voters on the rights and resiliencies of trans* identified and gender diverse people.
 She is also a trainer for Non-Violent Direct Action in collaboration with 350Seattle.org.
 As a community member and artist she has been involved with Beacon Arts to reclaim unused warehouse space as an exhibit hall and work space for local artists.
 She has collaborated on community-designed art such as the Growing Pains project to show how residents feel about gentrification and the ongoing displacement of communities of color from Beacon Hill.

 Dr. Gardner is a US Passport-bearing citizen who was born and raised in the Philippines, survived martial law and immigrated to the US immediately after college.
 She was married to Matthew for 25 years before he walked on in 2008 due to liver cancer.
 They have three adult children.
-She travels to the Philippines each year to visit her family, including a sister who was deported in 2005 by the US Government.
 Dr. Gardner is a strong advocate for immigration reform and cessation of all deportations.
 Dr. Gardner, who goes by she and they pronouns, is pansexual and is an active member of the Northwest Two Spirit Society.

 Dr. Gardner speaks English, Tagalog, some Spanish and Visayan, her mother’s indigenous language.
 She writes in baybayin, her indigenous calligraphy script, and educates other Filipinos about precolonial Philippine culture and gender roles.
 She is an immigrant on the path of decolonization and lifelong learning.
 She enjoys travel, photography, mixed media collage, sewing and making jewelry in her spare time.